 When considering what reasonable accommodation an employee may need, an employer must consider providing additional medical leave.
 Employers who maintain rigid, inflexible leave policies may be violating the ADA by not providing reasonable accommodation for their employees.
 In addition, employers who have no-fault attendance policies may be violating the ADA as applied to individuals with disabilities.
 If you have questions about your medical leave, contact our Columbus Ohio disability discrimination attorneys.

 If you were injured or out on medical leave, an employer cannot require that an employee be fully cleared to work without any restrictions or “100% healed” before allowing an employee to work.
 By requiring an employee to be 100%, the employer is stating its refusal to provide reasonable accommodations when they are required to do so.
 If the employer refuses to provide reasonable accommodations or otherwise take an adverse employment action, the employee may have a valid legal claim under the ADA against their employer.
 We would encourage you to contact our Columbus Ohio disability discrimination lawyers to discuss your employment further if you are not permitted to return to work with restrictions.

-If you have any questions about how you have been treated by your employer related to your medical condition, contact our office for free consultation at 614-949-1181 with our Columbus disability discrimination attorneys.
+If you have any questions about how you have been treated by your employer related to your medical condition, contact our office for free consultation at 614-949-1181 with our Columbus Ohio disability discrimination lawyers.